/r/managers/

 r/managers

-r/managers is a subreddit with 251k members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses manager, employee, team, management, and advice, and they frequently recommend/review podcast recommendations, tech stack, and audio books.
+r/managers is a subreddit with 254k members.
+The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses manager, employee, team, management, and performance, and they frequently recommend/review podcast recommendations, pm software, and tech stack.

 A subreddit dedicated to discussions about being a manager, supervisor, boss, or business owner.